unina-sfere/NN4OCMSP/README.md

 ================

-This repository contains Python code and data of the paper of Lepore, Palumbo and Sposito *Out-of-control signal interpretation in multiple stream processes using artificial neural networks for passenger railway transportation*.
+This repository contains Python code and data of the paper of Lepore, Palumbo and Sposito *Out-of-control signal identification in multiple stream processes using artificial neural networks for passenger railway transportation*.

 This repository contains the following files: